 Many female accusers have a legitimate beef—and nobody wants to be played.
 But I’ve found that the term player is also used far too often by controlling women who want to “control” the dating process.
 For example, a male client complained that he’s been called a player on a number of occasions—an accusation that angers and frustrates him.
 “I’m just dating,” he said.
 “Sure, on occasion I’ve slept with a couple of women with whom I chose not to commit to.
 What’s wrong with that?
 I’m looking for the right person and it’s going to take time.
 Not all of us are sexually compatible and this is a good thing to know before remarrying.
 A couple of these women have reamed me out for not warning them that I may not commit to them.
 How can I do that?
 I can’t predict the future.
 Besides, women have broken up with me without warning.”
 Yes, it’s all part of the process.
 And I would add that it also takes a bit of time for other relationship dynamics to surface and this may not happen before a couple engages in sex.
 Timing is everything.

 To my client’s credit, I saw no indication of the “player gene” in his background.
 Most of his relationships were long-term, and he was able to hold a 20-year-marriage together without ever straying.
 Was he somewhat scared to remarry?
 Yes, but one can make a commitment without remarrying, or make a commitment and remarry at a more comfortable time for both parties.

-One last point: After pre-viewing this blog a female colleague of mine agreed that women might use the term “player” too frequently, but she was quick to counter that men use the term “whore” too freely as well.
-To this I say: "Touché."
+One last point: After previewing this post, a female colleague of mine agreed that women might use the term “player” too frequently, but she was quick to counter that men use the term “whore” too freely as well.
+To this, I say: "Touché."